 Sporting activities will take place outdoors and any equipment used will be sanitised after use, with participants asked to sanitise their hands frequently during the activity.

-We have also taken the decision to cancel all overseas activities and visits until Sep 2021.
+We have also taken the decision to cancel all overseas activities and visits until December 2021.
 The pandemic has a global impact and we will take this into account when we start to plan future overseas activities and visits.
-Similarly, we have paused all residential activities including our VCC120 Summer Camp in Lancashire.
-Whilst we are allowed to conduct some overnight activities the bubble sizes are so small that in effect the benefit and enjoyment of the activities will be greatly reduced.
-For the time being we would rather focus effort on delivering enjoyable and safe daytime activities.
-Details will be published by units as needed.

 If you have a concern about the Covid-safe measures in your child’s VCC unit please contact that unit’s Commanding Officer or email us at firstname.lastname@example.org.
 Please also visit our social media sites for further details of each units’ activities.